Mendham/mendham.github.io/docs/general/gettingstarted.md

 install-package Mendham
 {% endhighlight %}

-The real power of Mendham comes when integrating its various packages together, but all of its packages depend upon the base `Mendham` library.
-This library contains a variety of extensions and contracts that help improve code quality by handling things such as argument verification and equality.
+The real power of Mendham comes when integrating the various packages together, but all of its packages depend upon the base `Mendham` library.
+This base library contains a variety of extensions and contracts that help improve code quality by handling things such as [argument verification](argumentverification.html) and equality.